 When we fail to take time to look after our own needs this is when our health begins to decline and in some cases our blood pressure increases

 The basis of food therapy is to learn which of the many food combinations work best together, also an important part of food therapy is combining the correct foods for treating or better still preventing high blood pressure or any other ailment we are susceptible too.

-But it is quite important to put aside the time to cook healthy well balanced meals, This is just as crucial as learning which combination of foods give you the maximum food value
+But it is quite important to put aside the time to cook healthy well-balanced meals, This is just as crucial as learning which combination of foods will give the maximum food value

 Foods That Reduce Blood Pressure…